Lesterpaintstheworld/aider/website/docs/install/codespaces.md

 # GitHub Codespaces

-You can use aider_nova in GitHub Codespaces via the built-in Terminal pane.
+You can use aider in GitHub Codespaces via the built-in Terminal pane.
 See below for an example,
 but you can see the
 [main install instructions](/docs/install.html)